Aug 11, 2020

 5 Types of Social Engineering Attacks

-Quid Pro Quo: Similar to baiting, quid pro quo involves a hacker requesting the exchange of critical data or login credentials in exchange for a service.
+Similar to baiting, quid pro quo involves a hacker requesting the exchange of critical data or login credentials in exchange for a service.
 For example, an end user might receive a phone call from the hacker who, posed as a technology expert, offers free IT assistance or technology improvements in exchange for login credentials.
-Another common example is a hacker, posed as a researcher, asks for access to the company’s network as part of an experiment in exchange for $100.
+Another common example is a hacker, posing as a researcher, asks for access to the company’s network as part of an experiment in exchange for $100.
 If an offer sounds too good to be true, it probably is quid pro quo.

 Aside from education and awareness, there are other ways to reduce the risk of being hacked.
 Employees should be instructed not to open emails or click links from unknown sources.
 Computers should never be shared with anyone, even for a moment.
-By default, all company desktops, laptops and mobile devices should automatically lock when left idle for longer than 5 minutes (or less).
+By default, all company desktops, laptops, and mobile devices should automatically lock when left idle for longer than five minutes (or less).
 Lastly, ensure your business is prepared to quickly recover from this kind of attack in case an employee does fall victim to one of these schemes.
 Humans are humans after all.
 By leveraging a solid backup and recovery solution, everyone can rest easy.